 While I have no doubt that muscle size is incredibly limited when you are natural, there’s a small room for improvement which has to be maximized.
 If you don’t train, you will never be the best you can be.
 Even if all you can gain from training are 5 pounds, it’s still something and will improve the way you look and feel.

 How much muscle you will gain depends mainly on your genetics.
-Since there is no way of knowing how your body will response to training, you have to go all in for a certain period of time.
-You cannot say that the system doesn’t work when you haven’t even tried your best yet.
-You have to play the game before saying it’s rigged.
-For more information, I recommend my previous post on reaching your potential.
+Since there is no way of knowing how your body will respond to training, you have to go all out for a certain period of time.
+You cannot say that the system doesn’t work when you haven’t tried your best yet.
+You have to play the game before you can classify it as rigged.
+For more information, I recommend my previous post – reaching your potential.

 Step 4: Become More Athletic

 As a natural, you will benefit a lot from becoming an athletic master.
 Training solely for looks is a lost cause when you are a poor natty brah.
 There’s more to lifting and exercising.
 Developing different athletic skills makes natural bodybuilding a lot more interesting and enjoyable.
 Not only that, but it also improves your athleticism which has a deep impact on the way you look and feel.